 Community Crime (e.g. anti-social behaviour in parks and open spaces and car parks): The Community Safety team will work with all relevant partners to take appropriate action against 'community crime' issues which can significantly impact on resident's enjoyment and use of their local amenities.
 This can include but is not limited to anti-social behaviour and crime in parks and open spaces, car parks and town centres.
 The Community Safety team will consider all options available and will either take appropriate enforcement action directly or assist other partners in undertaking appropriate enforcement action.
-Due to community crime encapsulating a multitude of anti social or criminal behaviours and circumstances enforcement action will be considered on a case by case basis.
+Due to community crime encapsulating a multitude of anti-social or criminal behaviours and circumstances that are detrimental to the local community's quality of life enforcement action will be considered on a case by case basis.